We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Westend61/Getty Images

-Seeking professional support doesn’t mean you’ve failed at your marriage or partnership, though.
+Seeking professional support doesn’t mean you’ve failed at your marriage or partnership.
 It means you care enough about your partner to make the effort a thriving union requires.
 Think of counseling as a tool that helps you find and shore up any cracks in your partnership before they spread.

-Online counseling can help you take the first steps toward strengthening your partnership — on your schedule, from the comfort and security of your own home.
+With online services, you can take the first steps toward strengthening your partnership — on your schedule, from the comfort and security of your own home.

-Wondering about the difference between marriage and couples counseling and couples or relationship therapy?
+Wondering about the difference between marriage or couples counseling and couples or relationship therapy?

 While they’re pretty similar, counseling tends to prioritize problems and areas of conflict affecting daily married life, from division of household responsibilities to infidelity recovery to intimacy issues.

-Therapy, on the other hand, tends to look more at the past to help you figure out what may cause ongoing issues.
+On the other hand, therapy tends to look more at the past to help you determine what may cause ongoing issues.

 To create our list of the best online marriage and couples counseling services, we looked for services with: